Open-Attestation/oa-encryption/README.md

-# Open Attestation (Encryption)
+# OpenAttestation (Encryption)

-The [Open Attestation (Encryption)](https://github.com/Open-Attestation/oa-encryption) repository is the codebase for the npm module that allows you to encrypt documents in order to share and store them safely.

-This module does not provide the following functionality:
+To share and store documents safely, encrypt the documents with the [OpenAttestation (Encryption)](https://github.com/Open-Attestation/oa-encryption) repository.
+It is the codebase for the `npm` module.
+This module does not provide the following functionalities:

-*   Programmatic wrapping of OA documents (refer to [Open Attestation](https://www.openattestation.com/docs/developer-section/libraries/remote-files/open-attestation#wrapping-documents))
+*   Programmatic wrapping of OA documents (refer to [OpenAttestation](https://www.openattestation.com/docs/developer-section/libraries/remote-files/open-attestation#wrapping-documents))

-*   Programmatic verification of OA documents (refer to [Open Attestation (Verify)](https://www.openattestation.com/docs/developer-section/libraries/remote-files/open-attestation-verify))
+*   Programmatic verification of OA documents (refer to [OpenAttestation (Verify)](https://www.openattestation.com/docs/developer-section/libraries/remote-files/open-attestation-verify))

 *   Programmatic issuance/revocation of document on the Ethereum blockchain

-This library is used for encrypting OpenAttestation files in transit
+This library is used for encrypting OpenAttestation files when they are being transferred.

 ## Installation

+To install OpenAttestation (Encryption) on your local machine, run the command below:

 ```bash
 npm i @govtechsg/oa-encryption